skanipakala/Smart-Security-System-with-Flask-Server-Streaming-Filehost/README.md

 * Using JQuery JS in the backend to allow download links to .mp4 files

 ## READ THIS FIRST:
+* Put all downloaded files into folder called 'SECCAM'
 * USB camera 1 will be used for outdoor monitoring.
 It will record 10 second clips when motion detected.
 * USB camera 2 will be used for indoor motion detection.
 If motion detected, it will take pictures and store them in 'images' folder
 * Flask server will stream both camera feeds and filehost .mp4 files of camera 1 from 'static' folder